 The statement of net position reports a separate section from assets for deferred outflows of resources.
 Deferred outflows of resources represent consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-UTOPIA reports deferred charges on bond refundings, deferred outflows for interest rate swaps (hedging activities), and deferred outflows of resources represent a separate section from liabilities for deferred inflows of resources.
+UTOPIA reports deferred charges on bond refundings, deferred outflows for interest rate swaps (hedging activities), and deferred outflows of resources relating to pensions.
+In addition, the statement of net position reports a separate section from liabilities for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
 UTOPIA reports deferred inflows of resources relating to pensions.